Vonage/vivid-3/libs/components/src/lib/alert/README.md

 	}
 </style>
 <vwc-alert
-	text="An important information for you"
+	text="Some important information for you"
 	connotation="accent"
 	open
 ></vwc-alert>